alice-adventures/Alice/.settings.vscode/README.txt

-Feel dree to use these setting in your .vscode folder.
+Feel free to use these setting in your .vscode folder